gcanti/fp-ts/docs/modules/ReadonlySet.ts.md

 ## map

-Projects a Set through a function
+Projects a `ReadonlySet` through a function.

 **Signature**